 It is absolutely imperative that these conditions be real, and not threats, or ultimatums, idle or otherwise.
 There must be real consequences for an addict choosing the addiction over recovery, and you have to make sure these are real consequences that you can live with.
 If you want to move out, or have the addict move out if the intervention is ignored, for example, you must be willing to follow through.
 Everyone involved must make a similar level of commitment.
 “I’ll be very cross with you for a week” is not going to cut it in a situation like this.

 4 – Make Notes and Know What You Want To Say

 During an intervention, you will be making specific points and arguments, so make sure you know what these will be in advance.
-You need to point out to an addict ways in which this addiction has been affecting their life, and you will need specific examples that you can cite, not just vague descriptions of “It’s not good.”
+You need to point out to an addict ways in which this addiction has been affecting their lives, and you will need specific examples that you can cite, not just vague descriptions of “It’s not good.”